MAIF/shapash/docs/overview.rst

 User Manual
 -----------

-Shapash works for Regression, Binary Classification or Multiclass problem.
+Shapash works for Regression, Binary Classification or Multiclass problems.
-It is compatible with many models: *Catboost*, *Xgboost*, *LightGBM*, *Sklearn Ensemble*, *Linear models*, *SVM*.
+It is compatible with many models: *Catboost*, *Xgboost*, *LightGBM*, *Sklearn Ensemble*, *Linear models* and *SVM*.

-Shapash can use category-encoders object, sklearn ColumnTransformer or simply features dictionary.
+Shapash can use category-encoder object, sklearn ColumnTransformer or simply features dictionary.

-- Category_encoder: *OneHotEncoder*, *OrdinalEncoder*, *BaseNEncoder*, *BinaryEncoder*, *TargetEncoder*
+- Category_encoder: *OneHotEncoder*, *OrdinalEncoder*, *BaseNEncoder*, *BinaryEncoder* or *TargetEncoder*
-- Sklearn ColumnTransformer: *OneHotEncoder*, *OrdinalEncoder*, *StandardScaler*, *QuantileTransformer*, *PowerTransformer*
+- Sklearn ColumnTransformer: *OneHotEncoder*, *OrdinalEncoder*, *StandardScaler*, *QuantileTransformer* or *PowerTransformer*

 Using **Shapash** is simple and requires only a few lines of code.
-Most parameters are optional, you can displays plots effortlessly.
+Most parameters are optional, you can easily display plots.

-But you can also tune plots and outputs, specifying labels dict, features dict, encoders, predictions, ... :
+You can also tune plots and outputs, specifying labels dict, features dict, encoders, predictions, ... :
 The more you specify parameters, options, dictionaries and more the outputs will be understandable

-Getting Start: 3 minutes to Shapash
+Getting Started : 3 minutes to Shapash
 -----------------------------------

 The 3 steps to display results:

 - Step 1: Declare SmartExplainer Object
-  > You can declare features dict here to specify the labels to display
+  > You can declare features dict here to specify the labels Shapash will display

 .. code:: ipython